Ultimate Guide to Public Speaking in Marketing: Build Authority, Generate Leads, and Grow Faster

 Paid Speaking

-• Often comes with prime locations for an event stand
+Often comes with prime placement at the event

-• Often includes marketing and PR support from event organisers
+Often includes marketing and PR support from the organisers

-• More competitive to secure and often requires a strong personal brand
+More competitive to secure, and usually needs a strong personal brand built through public speaking video

-A balanced strategy usually includes both.
-They both have extreme value for your business, but paid speaking often comes with more strategic placement.
-Whichever strategy you are using, the best value will come from aligning your speaking engagements into your marketing funnel.
-This helps you take a one time presentation, or podcast into a content asset that you can use again and again.
+A balanced strategy usually uses both.
+Each has real value, but paid speaking tends to come with more strategic placement.
+Whichever route you take, the biggest return comes from aligning the engagement to your funnel, so a one time talk or podcast becomes a content asset you can use again and again.

 How to Vet Speaking Opportunities for Maximum Marketing ROI

-• Audience Quality: Are they decision makers, prospects, or partners relevant to your business?
-The more aligned they are, the higher your potential ROI.
+Audience quality: are they decision makers, prospects or partners relevant to your business?
+The more aligned they are, the higher your potential return.

-• Message Alignment: Does the event’s theme or tone fit your brand and content strategy?
+Message alignment: does the event's theme and tone fit your brand and content strategy?
 You want your message to resonate, not feel out of place.

-• Exposure and Longevity: Will your talk be recorded (with high quality cameras and audio), shared on social media, or distributed after the event?
-Evergreen content like YouTube videos or podcasts continues to deliver value long after the event ends.
+Exposure and longevity: will the talk be recorded well, with good cameras and audio, shared on social, and distributed afterwards?
+Evergreen content like YouTube videos and podcasts keeps delivering value long after the event ends.

-• Networking and Collaboration Potential: Who else will be speaking or attending?
+Networking and collaboration potential: who else is speaking or attending?
 The right connections can open doors far beyond the event itself.

-By evaluating each opportunity through this lens, you will focus your energy where it counts, on stages that connect with your target audience, support your business goals, and amplify your brand story.
+Judge every opportunity through this lens and you spend your energy where it counts, on stages that match your audience and buyer personas, support your goals, and amplify your brand story.

 How to Generate Leads from Public Speaking Engagements

-Public speaking is one of the most powerful yet underused ways to generate qualified leads.
-When done with intention, it can turn a room full of listeners into an engaged audience of future clients, partners, or advocates.
-The key is to treat every presentation as part of your marketing funnel, not as a one off event.
+You generate leads from speaking by treating every talk as part of your funnel: build interest before, capture it during, and nurture it after.
+It is one of the most powerful yet underused ways to generate qualified leads, because a room full of listeners can become an engaged audience of future clients, partners and advocates.
+The key is to treat every presentation as part of your marketing funnel, not a one off event.

-Generating leads through public speaking is not about hard selling or promoting your product.
-It is about creating genuine connection, delivering value, and guiding people toward the next logical step in their journey with you.
-This process begins before you step on stage, continues during your presentation, and extends long after you leave the venue.
+This is not about hard selling or pushing your product.
+It is about creating genuine connection, delivering real value, and guiding people toward the next logical step in their journey with you.
+That process begins before you step on stage, continues through your presentation, and extends long after you leave the venue.

 Pre-Speech Lead Generation Strategies: Teasers, Landing Pages, and Lead Magnets

-Lead generation from speaking starts before the first word of your presentation.
-The pre-event phase is your chance to build awareness, attract interest, and collect contacts from people who want to hear from you.
+Lead generation starts before the first word of your presentation.
+The run up is your chance to build awareness, attract interest, and collect contacts from people who want to hear from you.
+A few things work consistently here:

-• Promote Your Session Early: Use LinkedIn, Instagram, email newsletters, and your website to share what you will be presenting and what the audience will gain.
-Build anticipation by highlighting the key insights or transformations they can expect.
+Promote your session early: use LinkedIn, Instagram, email and your website to share what you will cover and what the audience will gain.
+Build anticipation around the specific insight or transformation they can expect.

-• Create a Dedicated Landing Page: Direct people to a simple page where they can learn more about your presentation and download a related resource.
-This helps you collect leads before the event even begins.
+Create a dedicated landing page: send people to one simple page where they can learn more about your talk and download a related resource.
+That way you collect leads before the event even begins.

-• Offer a Relevant Lead Magnet: Provide something that complements your presentation, such as a checklist, toolkit, or downloadable summary.
-Position it as an exclusive bonus for attendees.
+Offer a relevant lead magnet: give them something that complements the talk, like a checklist, toolkit or downloadable summary, positioned as an exclusive bonus for attendees.

-By priming your audience before your presentation, you create familiarity with your brand, making it easier for them to engage and take action during your session.
+Prime the audience before you speak and you create familiarity with your brand, which makes it far easier for them to engage and act during the session itself.

 How to Capture Leads During Your Presentation

-• Integrate a Natural Call to Action: Lead into your opt-in moment with a story, key insight, or data point that connects directly to your lead magnet.
-Then pause to invite the audience to access it via a simple method.
+Integrate a natural call to action: lead into the opt in with a story, key insight or data point that connects directly to your lead magnet, then pause and invite people to grab it.

-• Make Contact Capture Effortless: Use QR codes on slides, short URLs, or commenting on a social media post (great for engagement).
-The easier it is for people to act, the more leads you will collect.
+Make contact capture effortless: use a QR code on a slide, a short URL, or a comment on a social post, which doubles as engagement.
+The easier it is to act, the more leads you collect.

 Post-Presentation Lead Nurture Strategies: Sequences, Retargeting, and Follow Up

-• Send a Follow Up Sequence: Within 24 hours, email your attendees with a thank you message, a recap of your presentation, and one practical next step they can take.
-You could also use this as an opportunity to gather feedback.
+Send a follow up sequence: within 24 hours, email attendees a thank you, a recap of the talk, and one practical next step they can take.
+Use it to gather feedback too.

-• Use Retargeting: Share short clips, quotes, or key takeaways from your presentation on social media to re-engage those who saw you or interacted with your landing page.
+Use retargeting: share short clips, quotes and key takeaways on social to re engage people who saw you or visited your landing page.

-• Focus on Personalized Nurture: Instead of pushing sales messages, make your follow up about your audience.
-Share relevant education, insights, or details of how your product/service can help them.
-Create a two way conversation where they feel seen and supported.
+Focus on personalised nurture: make the follow up about them, not your sales message.
+Share relevant education and insight, show how you can help, and keep it a two way conversation where they feel seen and supported.

-Public speaking works best when it is part of a complete system: awareness before the event, engagement during the presentation, and nurture afterward.
-When you structure it this way, you are not just giving a great presentation.
-You are building a predictable, lead generation engine that grows your business over time.
+Speaking works best as a complete system: awareness before the event, engagement during the talk, and nurture afterwards.
+Structure it this way and you are not just giving a great presentation, you are building a predictable lead generation engine that grows your business over time.

 How to Turn One Presentation into 20 Pieces of Marketing Content